WHEN: 4-9 AUGUST 2024

 16h00.
 Class Ends

 19h30.
 Free Evening (this is your opportunity to try one of our other great local restaurants.
-Or if you'd rather stay at Le 1500 for the evening, we can provide a delicious private supper option with advance notice)
+Or join us for our weekly Bad Boy Burger Night at Le Café 1500)

 10h00.
 Individual Project continuation and Studio Practice - space to continue work on the individual project with hands on tuition and guidance.

 14h00.
 Introducing the Figure - Life Drawing and Painting Class.
 Our life model will join us for the afternoon in the Chateau Studio where you'll find the opportunity to explore some expressive drawing and painting techniques.

 18h30.
 Wine Tasting

 19h30.
 Farewell Dinner - accompanied by a selection of local wines (included)